 #28 Fin Tools ($9.95-17.95)

 FCS has an excellent tool for removing fins if you or someone you know has a set of fins that are stuck in the fin box or the screw has stripped out.
 The FCS Ratchet tool is basically the swiss army knife equivalent of a fin key.
 It’s a standard ratchet tool that makes swapping fins super quick and easy.
 The tool comes with a handful of bits including the standard FCS fin key, a flathead, some Phillips heads and an EZ out for the most stripped out screws.

 #29 Hang Pro Slide Wetsuit Hanger ($15.95)

 Wetsuits can be pretty heavy when wet, and hanging them on a traditional clothes hanger will slowly stretch out the shoulders of the suit.
 With the Hang Pro Slide Hanger, you can save the suit’s shoulders and simply fold the suit over the long horizontal bar.
 This will help to get more life out of the suit.
 We’ve been using them for our rental suits for years and they definitely make a big difference!

-Iron Mend is an ideal wetsuit repair tool for those fixes that require a little more than wetsuit cement.
-Iron Mend is basically a warm, flexible and durable piece of fabric that can be ironed onto any wetsuit, booties, gloves, hood or even fishing waders.
+Tenacious Tape is an ideal wetsuit repair tool for those fixes that require a little more than wetsuit cement.
+This item is basically a warm, flexible and durable piece of neoprene that can be ironed onto any wetsuit, booties, gloves, hood or even fishing waders.
 It works really well for areas that have been stretched thin or larger rips and tears that need a lot of coverage.
 A good addition to the tool chest of any surfer.

 Looking for something else?